axoflow/axosyslog-core-docs/content/headless/chunk/option-source-multi-line-mode.md

 - `prefix-suffix`: The `prefix-suffix` mode uses a string or regular expression (set in `multi-line-prefix()`) that matches the beginning of the log messages, ignores newline characters from the source until a line matches the regular expression set in `multi-line-suffix()`, and treats the lines between `multi-line-prefix()` and `multi-line-suffix()` as a single message.
 Any other lines between the end of the message and the beginning of a new message (that is, a line that matches the `multi-line-prefix()` expression) are discarded.
 For details on using `multi-line-mode(prefix-suffix)`, see the `multi-line-prefix()` and `multi-line-suffix()` options.

     The `prefix-suffix` mode is similar to the `prefix-garbage` mode, but it appends the garbage part to the message instead of discarding it.

+- `smart`: The `smart` mode recognizes multi-line data backtraces even if they span multiple lines in the input.
+The backtraces are converted to a single log message for easier analysis.
+Backtraces for the following programming languages are recognized : Python, Java, JavaScript, PHP, Go, Ruby, and Dart.

+    `smart` mode is available in {{% param "product.name" %}} version 4.2 and newer.

+    The regular expressions to recognize these programming languages are specified in an external file called `/usr/share/syslog-ng/smart-multi-line.fsm` (installation path depends on configure arguments), in a format that is described in that file.

 {{< include-headless "wnt/tip-multi-line-output.md" >}}